Planning Your Electric Fleet

 • How many chargers do you need for your fleet?

 For instance, if you operate a last-mile site with electric vans charging overnight, you’ll probably want to install chargers with 5-20 kW power output.
-If you’re in Europe this means AC chargers or if you’re based in the Americas it means DC chargers.
+If you’re in Europe this means AC charger types or if you’re based in the Americas it means DC charging options.

 However, each site is slightly different and has its own challenges.